google-coral/coralmicro/docs/camera.rst

    than the camera, it will be blocked by :cpp:any:`~coralmicro::CameraTask::GetFrame` until a new frame is available.

+**Photo capture example:**

-For example, the following code enables the camera with trigger mode so it will capture an image when you press the User button on the Dev Board Micro.
+The following code enables the camera with trigger mode so it will capture an image when you press the User button on the Dev Board Micro.
 The image is saved internally in raw format until the app fetches it with :cpp:any:`~coralmicro::CameraTask::GetFrame`, which is called by the